nbcrwiki/nbcrwiki.github.io/_accounts/account_setup.md

         PubkeyAcceptedKeyTypes +ssh-dss

-    (2) re-create a new ssh keyin RSA format with
+    (2) re-create a new ssh key in RSA format with

         ssh-keygen -t rsa